simplenetes-io/podc/PODSPEC.md

       # If a container fails to startup later it will be destroyed and restarted according to its restart policy.
       startupProbe:
           # Wait max 60 seconds for the container to be ready.
 Default is 120.
-          # The pod executable sleeps 1 second between invoking the command and will abort the startup after timeout is reached.
+          # The pod daemon process sleeps 1 second between invoking the command and will abort the startup after timeout is reached.
           timeout: 60

           # Set to true to wait for the container to exit with code 0.
 When the container has exited is is treated as started and ready.